BlasBenito/collinear/README.md

 The R package `collinear` combines four different methods to offer a comprehensive tool for multicollinearity management:

-- **Bivariate correlation for numeric and categorical predictors**:
-  Pearson and Spearman correlation methods for pairs of numeric predictors, and Cramer’s V for pairs of categorical predictors.
+- **Pairwise correlation for numeric and categorical predictors**: computed either via Pearson or Spearman methods for numeric predictors, and Cramer’s V for categorical predictors.
-- **Variance Inflation Factor analysis (VIF)**: to identify predictors that are linear combinations of other predictors.
+- **Variance Inflation Factor analysis (VIF)**: to identify multicollinearity resulting from predictors being linear combinations of other predictors.
-- **Target encoding of categorical predictors**: to convert them to numeric using a numeric variable as response (usually a response variable) and handle them as numerics during the multicollinearity filtering
+- **Target encoding of categorical predictors**: to convert them to numeric using a numeric variable as response (usually a response variable) and handle them as numerics during the multicollinearity filtering.
-- **Flexible feature prioritization**: allows defining the order of importance for the predictors based on specific analytic needs.
+- **Variable prioritization**: method to prioritize predictors during variable selection either using expert knowledge or quantitative criteria.

 These methods are integrated in the `collinear()` function, which returns a vector of selected predictors with a controlled